 |Executive Order 20-08 Notary (260.7 KB)||Available after Purchase|

 |RSMo Section 44.100 (233 KB)||Available after Purchase|

 |Electronic Notary - Missouri Secretary of State - April 14, 2020 (82.3 KB)||Available after Purchase|

 Brian Hamburg is a partner in the Springfield law firm of Hamburg, Lyons & Clouse, and his practice combines planning, administration and litigation of trust and estate matters.
 He is a frequent speaker for the SMBA and the Missouri Bar, and has contributed to two chapters of the Missouri Bar CLE Estate Administration Deskbook.
 He is an active member of the Missouri Bar Probate and Trust Division, and was elected a Fellow in the American College of Trust and Estate Counsel.

-Daniel P. Wheeler is a shareholder with Kirkland Woods & Martinsen LLP.
-He served as Probate Commissioner for Jackson County, Missouri and is a member of the American College of Trust and Estate Counsel and is Chair of the Probate and Trust Division of the Missouri Bar.
+Daniel P. Wheeler is a shareholder with the firm of Kirkland Woods & Martinsen LLP.
+He served as a Probate Commissioner for the Circuit Court of Jackson County, Missouri.
+He is a member of ACTEC and is the Chair of the Probate and Trust Division of the Missouri Bar.